Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ## pubspec.yaml file

-- This is a special type of file called yaml file which stands for YAML Ain't Markup Language.
 - The pubspec.yaml is a file where you can provide all the dependencies (optional and required — e.g., plugins, Dart version, font, images) of your Flutter project and also a     place where you configure the project’s name and description.
 - For Android developers, this is slightly similar to a build.gradle file.
+- yaml is a special type of file called yaml file which stands for YAML Ain't Markup Language.

 __Example__